GlassBricks/typed-factorio/definitions/README.md

 `script.on_event()`, `script.get/set_filters()`, and `script.raise_event()` all have type checking on the event data/filter type, inferred from what is passed as the event name/id.

-You can pass a type parameter to `script.generate_event_name()` with the type of the event data, and it will return an `EventId` that also holds type info of the event data.
-Other event functions on `script` can then use the type data when the `EventId` is used.
+You can pass a type parameter to `script.generate_event_name()`, and it will return an `EventId` that holds type info of the event data.
+Event functions on `script` can then use the type data when the `EventId` is passed.

 ### Array-like types